A Gravel journey into

 1x finishers party

-Usage of all hotel facilities: living room, bar, hot showers, hot tub, swimming pool
+Usage of all hotel facilities: bike workshop & storage, living room, bar, hot showers, hot tub, swimming pool

 Where: Puy-Saint-Vincent, Provence-Alpes-Côte d'Azur, France